Gombe Chimpanzee War: Effects on Goodall

 Jane Goodall was known for her research on chimpanzees.
 The outbreak of the war shocked her, as she had previously considered chimpanzees to be, although similar to human beings, "rather 'nicer.
-Coupled with her 1975 observation of cannibalistic infanticide by a high-ranking female in the community, the Gombe war revealed the "dark side" of chimpanzee behavior.
+Coupled with her 1975 observation of cannibalistic infanticide by a high-ranking female in the community, the Gombe war revealed the "dark side" of chimpanzee behaviour.
 In her 1990 memoir Through a Window: My Thirty Years with the Chimpanzees of Gombe, she wrote:

 For several years I struggled to come to terms with this new knowledge.
 Often when I woke in the night, horrific pictures sprang unbidden to my mind—Satan [one of the apes], cupping his hand below Sniff's chin to drink the blood that welled from a great wound on his face; old Rodolf, usually so benign, standing upright to hurl a 4 lb rock at Godi's prostrate body; Jomeo tearing a strip of skin from Dé's thigh; Figan, charging and hitting, again and again, the stricken, quivering body of Goliath, one of his childhood heroes.

 Legacy

 When Goodall reported on the events of the Gombe War, her account of a naturally occurring war between chimpanzees was not universally believed.
-At the time, scientific models of human and animal behavior virtually never overlapped.
+At the time, scientific models of human and animal behaviour virtually never overlapped.
 Some scientists accused her of excessive anthropomorphism; others suggested that her presence, and her practice of feeding the chimpanzees, had created violent conflict in a naturally peaceful society.
 However, later research using less intrusive methods confirmed that chimpanzee societies, in their natural state, indeed wage war.
 A 2018 study published in the American Journal of Physical Anthropology concluded that the Gombe War was most likely a consequence of a power struggle between three high-ranking males, which was exacerbated by an unusual scarcity of fertile females.
 Conversely, some research has suggested that the casualties of the war may have been smaller than initially reported, as a leopard had been active in Gombe at the time of the war and might have taken some of the missing chimpanzees.
 Later research also revealed that violence was generally more common within chimpanzee communities than between different groups.
+From 2015, scientists also observed the unusually brutal Ngogo Chimpanzee War, when the Ngogo chimpanzee community fractured into two factions, resulting in years-long fighting and at least 28 deaths by 2026.

-In literature, the chimpanzee war became the topic of a philosophical poem "The First Civil War in Gombe 1974–1978" by Katarzyna Zechenter, a Polish poet, where the speaking persona concludes: "Still, I don’t understand, were these chimps so human, or are we such animals?"
+In literature, the Gombe Chimpanzee War became the topic of a philosophical poem "The First Civil War in Gombe 1974–1978" by Katarzyna Zechenter, a Polish poet, where the speaking persona concludes: "Still, I don't understand, were these chimps so human, or are we such animals?"